McCarthy speaker spectacle is no joke. It shows the Republican Party will damage America.

 In short, undercut most of what Democrats have done to solve actual problems.

 Given the Democratic Senate and White House, these hard-liners will have to settle in most cases for talking points instead of achievements.
-The only saving grace could be a moderate alternative to McCarthy, a seven-time loser (at least) despite handing concession after concession to his ruthless tormentors.
+The only saving grace could be a moderate alternative to McCarthy, an 11-time loser (at least) despite handing concession after concession to his ruthless tormentors.
 That would hinge on Democratic help, which would require meeting Democratic conditions.

 'Select all images with speakers'